Last Updated on 6 January, 2021

 - Food: $5 + $3 = $8

 Have you been to Pulau Ubin?
 Tell me what I might have missed out on in the comments.
-Check out more of my posts on my home country Singapore and some of the more unusual things to do in Singapore.
+Check out more of my posts on my home country Singapore and more of the natural sights that Singapore has to offer.